-†450.
-DIRECTED TEACHING.
+450. DIRECTED TEACHING-Elementary.
 Professional laboratory experiences for students preparing to teach on the elementary level.
-Taken as one complete quarter's work in conjunction with Methods and Materials of Instruction.
 Arrangements must be made through the department by midterm prior to the quarter during which the directed teaching is to be done.
-Arrangement for directed teaching during the autumn quarter must be made in the spring.
-A weekly seminar and group conference period is provided.
-Twelve credits; autumn, winter, or spring.
+Arrangements ments for directed teaching during the autumn quarter must be made in the spring.
+A weekly seminar and group conference period are provided.
+Available each quarter by permission of the Student Teaching Committee after 18 credits of professional education are completed.
+Maximum, twelve credits.